elves/elvish/CONTRIBUTING.md

 ### Release notes

 Add a brief list item to the release note of the next release, in the appropriate section.

-The release notes live in `website/blog`; the symlink `NEXT-RELEASE.md` at the repo root always points to those of the next release.
+You can find the document at the root of the repo (called `$version-release-notes.md`).

 ### Reference docs